aliyilmaztekin/Imperil-or-Protect---Experiment-Codes/README.md

 To run the experiment, first generate condition files.
 Some of the experiment functions are outside the main script, so make sure to keep them in the same directory.
+The subject count is essentially there to engage the corresponding condition matrix.